Edward Loch, 2nd Baron Loch: Retirement

-Loch retired from the army in 1922.
-He was appointed a Deputy Lieutenant of Suffolk on 27 February 1922, when he was living at Stoke College, Stoke-by-Clare, Suffolk.
-From 1924 to 1925 he was Captain of the Yeomen of the Guard.
+Loch, promoted to substantive lieutenant colonel on 27 November 1918, retired from the army in 1922.
+He was appointed a deputy lieutenant of Suffolk on 27 February 1922, when he was living at Stoke College, Stoke-by-Clare.
+From 1924 to 1925 he was captain of the Yeomen of the Guard.
 He also became president of the Legion of Frontiersmen.
-He was still in the Reserve of Officers at the outbreak of the Second World War, but was not recalled for service.
-However, when the Home Guard was formed, he served as an Area Commander, despite being over-age, and this position being equivalent in rank only to a brigadier.
+He was still in the Reserve of Officers at the outbreak of the Second World War in September 1939, but was not recalled for service.
+However, when the Home Guard was formed, he served as an area commander, despite being over-age, and this position being equivalent in rank only to a brigadier.

 In 1927, Loch became chairman of the Greyhound Racing Association.
 In 1931 this involved him in the case of Mick the Miller, which led to a controversial rerun of the Greyhound Derby.
 He became Captain of the Yeoman of the Guard again in 1929.
 In 1931 he took part in the America's Cup on the yacht Candide.

 Loch had an estate in Suffolk and was an alderman on West Suffolk County Council.
 Other positions he held included chairman of the United Service Fund, chairman of governors of Dulwich College and associate joint treasurer for University College, London.